paolo0720/sdm/README.md

-# sdm-2023-24
+# sdm
-Repository for the demonstration code for the course Software Development Methods 2023-24
+Repository for the demonstration code for the course Software Development Methods